sdpython/pyquickhelper/_doc/sphinxdoc/source/blog/2015/2015-04-12_bokeh_plot.rst

     See :ref:`l-example_bokeh` to se the result.
     Including this code in the blog post fails but it should be fixed some days.

+    Last detail, for some reasons I don't know, the instruction ``output_file`` must remain.
+I tried different version with different title and file name but it did not work either.
+    You should look into bokeh's documentation to get a better sense of how it works as this macro is used to generate the documentation of the module.